kaizen12219/modern-vanilla-js-mini-projects-30/readme.md

 ## A note on Pull Requests

-These are meant to be 1:1 copies of what is done in the video.
-If you found a better / different way to do things, great, but I will be keeping them the same as the videos.
+These files are designed to closely follow the course content as 1:1 implementations.

+Alternative or improved solutions are welcome for learning purposes, but this repository will keep the starter files and completed solutions consistent with the original course.

-The starter files + solutions will be updated if/when the videos are updated.
+The starter files and solutions will be updated as the course materials are updated.

 Thanks!